realworldocaml/book/en/sexprs.md

 not.

-We can fix this problem by overriding the autogenerated function and writing a custom sexp-converter that is based on the autogenerated converter.
+We can fix this problem by overriding the autogenerated function and writing a custom sexp-converter that wraps the autogenerated converter with whatever invariant checks are necessary.

 ```frag
 ((typ ocaml)(name sexpr/sexp_override.ml))
 ```

 This trick of overriding an existing function definition with a new one is perfectly acceptable in OCaml.
-The inner call to `t_of_sexp` would turn into a recursive call to the function you are defining if you specify the `rec` keyword.
-In this case though, it goes to the auto-generated definition generated by the `type t with sexp` definition.
+Since `t_of_sexp` is defined with an ordinary `let` rather than a `let rec`, the call to the `t_of_sexp` goes to the Sexplib-generated version of the function, rather than being a recursive call.

-We call the function `of_sexp_error` to raise an exception because that improves the error reporting that Sexplib can provide when a conversion fails.
+Another important aspect of our definition above is that we call the function `of_sexp_error` to raise an exception when the parsing process fails.
+This improves the error reporting that Sexplib can provide when a conversion fails, as we'll see in the next section.

-### Getting good error messages
+## Getting good error messages

 There are two steps to deserializing a type from an s-expression: first, converting the bytes in a file to an s-expression, and the